 Services offered by Orgel Wealth Management

 Most clients tap Orgel to manage their investment portfolios.
-The firm’s team will conduct a lengthy conversation with clients to determine their goals, risk tolerance and time horizon, and then craft a portfolio tailored specifically to them.
-Most trades are placed on a discretionary basis, meaning the firm does not first need the client’s approval.
+The firm’s team will conduct a lengthy conversation with clients to determine their goals, risk tolerance and time horizon, and then craft a portfolio tailored specifically to the client.
+Trades are placed on a discretionary basis, meaning the firm does not first need the client’s approval.
 Rather, clients give their advisor broad discretion to choose what, and how much, to buy and sell on a daily basis, although clients can provide some parameters.

-Clients also enlist the firm to help plan for their financial future and goals, either alongside the management of their accounts or on a stand-alone basis.
-Orgel may provide guidance on a myriad of situations, such as saving for retirement, paying for education, selling a business, taking out a home loan and other financial issues that arise.
-Additionally, the firm can make recommendations for insurance and estate plans, but it does not actually sell insurance products, draft estate plans or file tax returns, and instead refers clients to outside professionals for these tasks.
+The firm also can make recommendations for insurance and estate plans, but it does not actually sell insurance products, draft estate plans or file tax returns, and instead refers clients to outside professionals for these tasks.

 For employers, Orgel offers assistance with the management of employer-sponsored retirement plans, including plan design, fees, recordkeeping, participant education and investment advice.